Last Updated on May 28, 2026

 UK tax-free allowances

-Several annual tax allowances allow UK individuals to earn certain types of income tax-free.
-The main allowances for the tax year 2024/25 are:
+The UK tax system provides a range of annual tax allowances that let individuals earn certain types of income tax-free.
+Used together, these allowances can shelter a significant amount of income from tax each year.
+The main allowances for the tax year 2026/27 are:

 Tax rates on income exceeding the allowance thresholds